Warren Buffett says U.S. economy's unexpected strength benefits Berkshire

 Berkshire also said it sold $3.9 billion more stocks than it bought, though it still owned $151 billion of stock in just two companies, Apple Inc and Bank of America Corp.

+Buffett acknowledged that low interest rates made Berkshire’s $140 billion of insurance “float,” which it uses for investing and acquisitions, less valuable.

-Buffett said the growth of SPACs, which take private companies public, has made it too pricey for Berkshire to buy whole companies.
-Berkshire hasn’t made a major acquisition since 2016.
+He also said the growth of SPACs, which take private companies public, has made buying whole companies pricey for Berkshire, which hasn’t made a major acquisition since 2016.

 “It’s a killer,” Buffett said, referring to SPACs.
 “We’ve got probably $70 or $80 billion, something like that maybe, that we’d love to put to work, ... but we won’t get a chance to do it under these conditions.”

+Berkshire’s leaders also heaped criticism on trading apps such as Robinhood, with Buffett saying they encourage a “gambling impulse” and Munger saying it was “just god-awful that something like that would draw investment from civilized man and decent citizens.
+It’s deeply wrong.”

-Buffett stood by Apple, calling the iPhone maker an “extraordinary business” with “indispensable” products, and said he and Munger agreed he made a mistake by selling a small percentage of Berkshire’s shares late last year.
+Buffett stood by Apple, calling the iPhone maker an “extraordinary business” with “indispensable” products, and admitted he erred by selling a small percentage of Berkshire’s shares late last year.

-Shareholders were expected at the meeting to vote on proposals requiring Berkshire to disclose more about its efforts to address climate change and promote diversity and inclusion in its workforce.

-Buffett opposes both proposals.
-He controls nearly one-third of Berkshire’s voting power, and the proposals will likely be defeated.
+As the meeting concluded, Buffett said the odds were “very, very good” that next year’s meeting would include shareholders again.

-Reporting by John McCrank and Jonathan Stempel in New York; Editing by Steve Orlofsky and Cynthia Osterman
+Reporting by John McCrank and Jonathan Stempel in New York; Additional reporting and editing by Megan Davies; Editing by Steve Orlofsky and Cynthia Osterman

 Our Standards: The Thomson Reuters Trust Principles.